NeoMutt

 Should NeoMutt hide the protected subject?

-int mutt_protected_headers_handler (struct Body *b, struct State *state)
+int mutt_protected_headers_handler (struct Body *b_email, struct State *state)

-Process a protected header - Implements handler_t -.
+Handler for protected headers - Implements handler_t -.

-int mutt_signed_handler (struct Body *b, struct State *state)
+int mutt_signed_handler (struct Body *b_email, struct State *state)

 const char * crypt_get_fingerprint_or_id (const char *p, const char **pphint, const char **ppl, const char **pps)